-The refractive index value is a function of the product of ε and μ , both being relevant material parameters for electromagnetic waves.
+Refractive index value is a function of the product of ε and μ , both being relevant material parameters for electromagnetic waves.
 Interestingly, negative permittivity ($\varepsilon < 0$) can be observed on ferroelectric materials.^{14,15} Ferroelectric characteristics arise from the spontaneous polarization and ordering of electric dipoles in response to the external electrical field.
-Increasingly a common practice to integrate ferroelectric properties and ferromagnetism is to fabricate multiferroic magnetoelectric composite systems, such as ferromagneticferroelectric heterostructures, for the flexibility of creating magnetoelectric effects in the magnetic-field control of electric polarization and also the electric-field control of magnetization.16 Aside from the magnetic- and electric-field modulation, the use of photoenergy to tune electric polarization and magnetization remains uncommon.
-One example was demonstrated by the study of photoinduced ferroelectric polarization enhancement on the multilayered thin film structure of a ferroelectric insulator (Ba{0.1}Sr{0.9}TiO3) and a ferromagnetic metal (La{0.7}CaSr{0.3}MnO3).17 Photoinduced charge trapping at different sides of the layer interface was attributed to the longlived screening charges and high polarization.
-By using these inorganic material systems as guiding models, we designed a highly e-polarizable fullerosome membrane with a partial bilayer array of a C60 cage sheet located in the center of the membrane to collect negatively polarized charges.
+Increasingly common practice to integrate ferroelectric property and ferromagnetism is to fabricate multiferroic magnetoelectric composite systems, such as ferromagnetic-ferroelectric heterostructures, for the flexibility of creating magnetoelectric effects in the magnetic-field control of electric polarization and also the electric-field control of magnetization.16 Aside from the magnetic- and electric-field modulation, the use of photoenergy to tune electric polarization and magnetization remains uncommon.
+One example was demonstrated by the study of photoinduced ferroelectric polarization enhancement on the multilayered thin film structure of a ferroelectric insulator (Ba{0.1}Sr{0.9}TiO3) and a ferromagnetic metal (La{0.7}CaSr{0.3}MnO3).17 Photoinduced charge trapping at different sides of the layer interface was reasoned for the long-lived screening charges and high polarization.
+By using these inorganic material systems as guiding models, we designed highly e-polarizable fullerosome membrane with a partial bilayer array of a C60 cage sheet located in the center of the membrane to collect negatively polarized charges.

-In the case of microwave applications, the tunability of dielectric and magnetic properties with high saturation magnetization and low electrical conductivity based on ferriteferroelectric composites would be highly promising for use in tunable microwave devices, such as tunable phase shifters and tunable filters^{18,19} or devices.20 Variation of the composition of the ferrite-ferroelectric composites may also be possible to increase the microwave absorptivity.21 Tunable dielectric properties were also proposed to be feasible in polymer composites consisting of short ferromagnetic microwires embedded into a dielectric matrix under a dc magnetic field.22 In the organic system, organic ferroelectric phenomena were observed mainly on crystalline charge-transfer complexes.9-11 Therefore, we undertook an alternative approach based on the simulation of physical properties of ferroelectricity using C60and C70-light harvesting chromophore antenna conjugates^{23,24} to demonstrate their photoinduced intramolecular electrontransfer from the donor antenna to the fullerene e--accepting cage in an ultrafast kinetic rate in femtoseconds,25 fast enough to simulate "spontaneous polarization" in organic systems.
-The phenomena produce the intramolecular electron and charge separation of these conjugated C{60} - and C{70} -(antenna)x nanostructures that increases the dielectric characteristics as the real part of the complex dielectric constant (ε'r) .
+In the case of microwave applications, tunability of dielectric and magnetic properties with high saturation magnetization and low electrical conductivity based on ferrite-ferroelectric composites would be highly promising materials for the use in tunable microwave devices, such as tunable phase shifters and tunable filters^{18,19} or device.20 Variation of the composition of ferrite-ferroelectric composites may also be possible to increase the microwave absorptivity.21 Tunable dielectric property was also proposed to be feasible in polymer composites consisting of short ferromagnetic microwires embedded into a dielectric matrix under dc magnetic field.22 In the organic system, organic ferroelectric phenomena were observed mainly on crystalline charge-transfer complexes.^{9-11} Therefore, we undertook an alternative approach to base on the physical property simulation of ferroelectricity using C{60} - and C{70} -light harvesting chromophore antenna conjugates^{23,24} to demonstrate their photoinduced intramolecular electron-transfer from the donor antenna to the fullerene e[-]-accepting cage in an ultrafast kinetic rate in femtoseconds,25 fast enough to simulate "spontaneous polarization" in organic systems.
+The phenomena produce the intramolecular electron and charge separation of these conjugated C{60} - and C{70} -(antenna)x nanostructures that increases the dielectric characteristics as the real part of complex dielectric constant (ε_r) .

-The highly electronegative C{60} cage is associated with its electron-accepting ability in the presence of a covalently bound electron-donating chromophore leading to high molecular electron-polarizability characteristics of the conjugate.
-Intramolecular charge-transfer from the donor moiety to C{60} can be achieved by the application of an external photoenergy or electrical field that generates a negatively charged $(C{60})^{-}$ cage.
-The chemical functionalization of C{60} with organic chromophore groups to produce the corresponding monoadducts and bisadducts, via converting one or two fullerenyl double bonds into two or four, respectively, sp3 carbons, in general, does not alter much the overall fullerenyl π -conjugation and photophysical properties.^{26-28} In fact, functional modification of C{60} disrupts symmetry-forbidden transitions of the parent cage and allows more ground state optical absorption of the derivatives in the visible region.
+Highly electronegative C{60} cage is associated with its related electron-accepting ability in the presence of a covalently bound electron-donating chromophore leading to high molecular electron-polarizability characteristics of the conjugate.
+Intramolecular charge-transfer from the donor moiety to C{60} can be achieved by application of an external photoenergy or electrical field that generates a negatively charged $(C{60})^{-}$ cage.
+Chemical functionalization of C{60} with organic chromophore groups to produce the corresponding monoadducts and bisadducts, via converting one or two fullerenyl double bonds into two or four, respectively, sp3 carbons, in general, does not alter much the overall fullerenyl π -conjugation and photophysical properties.^{26-28} In fact, functional modification of C{60} disrupts symmetry-forbidden transitions of the parent cage and allows more ground state optical absorption of the derivatives in the visible region.